Hellyeah: Stampede (2009–2010)

 Hellyeah headlined a tour in the spring of 2010 with: Seether, Five Finger Death Punch, Drowning Pool, and Lacuna Coil.
 The first date was May 11, 2010 in Madison, WI.
 They were also confirmed to play the main stage at Download Festival 2010.
 In 2009, the band revealed that they were in the studio recording a new album, later revealed to be titled Stampede.

-For Stampede, the members went to drummer Vinnie Paul's Texas home studio, for a recording process draped in a relaxed, pressure-free atmosphere, surrounded by the obligatory cocktails, good eats and familial brotherhood.
+For Stampede, the members went to drummer Vinnie Paul's Texas home studio, for a recording process draped in a relaxed, pressure-free atmosphere.
 "We were doing it at my house solely.
 We ate, drank and BBQed together, which made the brotherhood that happened, come through in the music," Paul said.
 The band members lived in bungalows on the grounds and turned Paul's house into a studio.
 Drums were recorded downstairs and guitars were recorded upstairs, with video screens in each room so the members could see one another while tracking.
 "It’s a broad, diverse album that covers rock, heavy metal and Southern rock ground.
 That is the main thing that I like about it: it’s not so focused on one thing," Paul said.
 The high ceilings at the Paul home allowed for the creation of a big, booming sound.
 They also were able to work at their own natural pace.
 "We slept there, so if one of us just came up with an idea, we could jump on it," guitarist Tom Maxwell said.

 "Cowboy Way", a song from the new album, was released for a free download via the band's website on April 21, 2010.
 The music video for "Cowboy Way" premiered on May 20, 2010.
 The first single, "Hell of a Time", was released on June 1, 2010.
 The music video for "Hell of a Time" premiered on June 16, 2010.
 The song "The Debt That All Men Pay" premiered on the Ultimate Guitar Archive on June 22, 2010.
 Stampede was released on July 13, 2010, via Epic Records and sold 28,000 copies in its first week of release, debuting at No. 8 on the Billboard 200, making it the band's highest-charting album to date.

 The group was confirmed to be playing the Rockstar Energy Drink Uproar Festival along with other headliners Disturbed, Avenged Sevenfold, Stone Sour, and Halestorm.